2 Channel Amplifiers for Speakers, Mids, Highs, Motorcycle Audio & Compact Builds

 Sometimes, but it depends on the amplifier and the subwoofer setup.

-A 2 channel amp can sometimes be bridged to power a small subwoofer, but it is not always the best choice.
+Some 2 channel amplifiers can be bridged to power a small subwoofer, but that is not always the best choice.
 Most dedicated subwoofer systems are better served by a monoblock amplifier because mono amps are built for bass and lower ohm loads.

 Match the 2 Channel Amp to the Speakers